Environmental Grant Program

 Our commitment to protecting the environment runs deep and we’re proud to support the efforts of local organizations that share our vision.

 Established in 2005, our annual Environmental Grant Program offers funding for innovative, community-based environmental projects that improve, restore or protect the watersheds, surface water and groundwater supplies in our local communities.

 We are pleased to offer assistance to community partners to help make a positive impact on the environment, and we encourage you to apply.

 To qualify for Environmental Grant funding, a proposed project must be:

 - Located within a West Virginia American Water service area

 - Completed between May and November of the grant funding year

 - Be a new or innovative community initiative, or serve as significant expansion to an existing program.

-In 2017, West Virginia American Water issued seven grants totaling more than $10,000 to the following organizations:
+In 2019, West Virginia American Water issued six grants totaling more than $10,000 to the following organizations:

-Entries in West Virginia must be postmarked by March 26, 2018 and should be sent to:
+Entries in West Virginia must be postmarked or emailed by March 31, 2020 and should be sent to: